BrilliantTeam/Skript/README.md

 for prototyping etc.

 This Github fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.

-It is supported for **Spigot** (not Bukkit) versions of Minecraft 1.9-1.13.
-Other versions might work, but no guarantees. **Paper** is recommended, but not mandatory - without it, some features such as timings will be not available.
+## Supported Versions
+Skript requires **Spigot** to work.
+You heard it right, Bukkit does *not* work.
+**Paper**, which is a fork of Spigot, is recommended; it is required for some parts of Skript to be available.

+Skript supports **latest releases** of Minecraft 1.9, 1.10, 1.11, 1.12 and 1.13.
+For example, this means that 1.12.2 is supported, but 1.12.1 is *not*.
+Testing with all minor Minecraft releases is not feasible for us.

+Minecraft 1.8 and earlier are not, and will not be supported.
+New Minecraft versions will be supported as soon as possible.

 ## Documentation
 Documentation is available [here](https://skriptlang.github.io/Skript/) for the